Welcome to Artify Orinda!

 What does it mean to Artify?

-Working in cooperation with the City of Orinda and the Orinda Planning Department, we also intend to paint decorative images on some of the utility boxes and pipes on the Orinda Theatre Square side of town and the Village Square side of town.
+Working in cooperation with the City of Orinda and the Orinda Planning Department, we also intend to paint decorative images on some of the utility boxes on the Orinda Theatre Square side of town and the Village Square side of town.
 We are pursuing funding sources to help underwrite these projects so that artists are paid a reasonable rate for their design and completed murals.
 Acrylic paint will be used with final coats of graffiti-proof varnish and hardener to keep the murals from fading in the sun.

 What does Artification look like?

-The next time you are in the Orinda Theatre Square area, we invite you to take a look at our proof of concept mural at Mash Gas & Food, 22 Bryant Way, same side of the street as Casa Orinda, near the entrance to 24 E. The Ballad of Rocky the Squirrel and Andy the Hummer is a 44" square mural on the right hand side of the building.
+The next time you are in the Orinda Theatre Square area, we invite you to take a look at our first proof of concept mural at Mash Gas & Food, 22 Bryant Way, same side of the street as Casa Orinda, near the entrance to 24 E. The Ballad of Rocky the Squirrel and Andy the Hummer is a 44" square mural on the right hand side of the building.
 It depicts a colorful window box filled with flora, fauna and pollinators.
 The mural was completed on June 12, 2020, by Bill Carmel, MFA, co-curator at the Art Gallery at the Orinda Library.
 The Council wishes to thank Mo Mashhoon, owner of Mash Gas & Food, who volunteered the space which allowed us to test our concept.

 Read the allegorical narrative behind The Ballad of Rocky the Squirrel and Andy the Hummer HERE.